emaadhasan/molecule-solubility/README.md

 # Molecule Solubility Prediction

-This project uses machine learning to predict the solubility of molecules based on molecular descriptors.
+This project uses machine learning to predict the solubility of molecules based on molecular descriptors, including log P, weight, aromatic proportions, and number of rotatable bonds.

 ## Project Overview